MycroftAI/documentation/docs/skill-development/voight-kampff/test-steps.md

 `Given the user's {config} is {value}`

-The test can specify a certain configuration using a given step and a configuration specification.
+The test can specify a certain configuration using a Given Step and a configuration specification.

 ```cucumber
   Given an english speaking user